ss-is-master-chief/diabetic.retinopathy__deep.learning/README.md

 # Automatic Detection of Diabetic Retinopathy with Deep Learning

+Detection of fundus in eyeball images for early detection of Diabetic Retinopathy using Deep Learning and classifying them into Not Present, Mild, Moderate, or Acute.

 ## Running the script

 Make sure you have the following libraries installed: